solana-labs/solana/book/src/validator.md

 * No threads are shut down to switch out of leader mode.
 Instead, FetchStage should forward transactions to the next leader.
-* FetchStage from TPU and BroadcastStage boot entirely
+* Hoist FetchStage and BroadcastStage out of TPU
 * Blocktree renamed to Blockstore
 * BankForks renamed to Banktree
 * TPU moves to new socket-free crate called solana-tpu.